Environmental Compliance & Hazardous Materials

 Underground storage tanks and other surprises

 Older LA properties occasionally harbor underground storage tanks (USTs) - typically former heating oil tanks from the era before natural gas conversion.
 Discovering a UST during construction triggers a regulatory process through the Los Angeles County Department of Public Health or the Regional Water Quality Control Board, depending on whether the tank has leaked.
-Tank removal and soil remediation for a leaking UST can easily cost $25,000-$100,000, and the regulatory process can extend months beyond the physical cleanup.
+Tank removal and soil remediation for a leaking UST can easily cost $25,000 to $100,000, and the regulatory process can extend months beyond the physical cleanup.
 Environmental liability insurance and appropriate contract provisions are standard considerations for projects on properties with contamination risk.

 Properties with old septic systems, abandoned wells, or previous agricultural uses can present similar surprises.
 A thorough lot due diligence process that includes historical records review, neighbor conversations, and careful reading of the geotech report can surface many of these issues before construction begins.